aosabook/500lines/event-driven-web-server/writeup.md

 Now, we've already seen most of the implementation above, so there's very little left to discuss here.
 Lets keep going with the current tradition and start from the end, working our way towards the beginning.

-#### Subscriptions and Broadcasts

-There's basically two operations we need to make SSEs a thing, and they're both very simple.
-We want to be able to subscribe a particular connection to a channel, and we want to be able to send a message out to all subscribers of a channel, if it exists.

-	(defparameter *channels* (make-hash-table))

-	(defmethod subscribe! ((channel symbol) (sock usocket))
-	  (push sock (gethash channel *channels*))
-	  nil)

-	(defmethod publish! ((channel symbol) (message string))
-	  (awhen (gethash channel *channels*)
-	    (loop with msg = (make-instance 'sse :data message) for sock in it (progn (write! msg sock) (force-output (socket-stream sock))))))

-There. `*channels*` is a hash table of channel names to subscriber lists.
-The `subscribe!` method takes a channel and a socket, and adds the socket to the particular channels' subscription list.
-Finally, `publish!` takes a channel and a message, and publishes that message (in `SSE` format) to each listener on that particular channel.
-The first two will actually, factually work in a real system, but that `publish!` method is simplified; it leaves out error handling code, and doesn't clean up connections that have stopped listening.
-All it does is get a channel, then iterate over all of `it`s sockets, calling `write!` on the message we want to publish.

-	(defmethod publish! ((channel symbol) (message string))
-	  (awhen (gethash channel *channels*)
-	    (setf (gethash channel *channels*)
-		  (loop with msg = (make-instance 'sse :data message) for sock in it
-		     when (ignore-errors
-			    (write! msg sock)
-			    (force-output (socket-stream sock))
-			    sock)
-		     collect it))))

-Instead of being so simple-minded about it, this `publish!` iterates over the subscriber list, collects the sockets that were written to successfully, and assigns the subscriber list to that bag of active listeners.
-Any sockets that errored out during the write are dropped, since they're no longer listening.
-This will now *also* really, truly work properly.

 #### Buffering